jlasarte/thmr/README.md

 # thmr
-tumblr theme paser based on thimble
+tumblr theme paser inspired by thimble

+[incomplete, but functional]